 - Telecinco's Los 80.
 After the first six episodes aired in the summer of 2004, it was canned for a rework and eventually quietly canceled.

-- Just days after the premiere of the Spanish adaptation of British show Gogglebox, titled Aqui mando yo, on April 2016, Antena 3 announced it was going off because it needed some work — and probably because of its poor ratings too —.
-As of April 2017 it remains a One-Episode Wonder and there's no word on whether it will actually come back.
+- Just days after the premiere of the Spanish adaptation of British show Gogglebox, titled Aquí mando yo, on April 2016, Antena 3 announced it was going off because it needed some work — and probably because of its poor ratings too —.
+As of 2021 it remains a One-Episode Wonder and a comeback looks unlikely.

 - American sitcom Up All Night received a Retool for its second season.
 This wasn't received well by viewers and ratings declined.
 After 11 episodes of season 2 were aired, the show was pulled from the NBC schedule to be retooled again into a multi-camera sitcom with a laugh track (when it originally was a single-camera sitcom with no laugh track).
 These changes caused co-star Christina Applegate to quit the show and the executives decided not to bring it back.